tsimonso/GettingAndCleaningData_assignment/README.md

 #### The 13 calculated variables from the frequency domain:

-Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
-(Note the ‘f’ to indicate frequency domain signals).
+-   A Fast Fourier Transform (FFT) was applied to some of these signals producing the following variables (Note the ‘f’ to indicate frequency domain signals):
+    -   fBodyAcc-XYZ
+    -   fBodyAccJerk-XYZ
+    -   fBodyGyro-XYZ
+    -   fBodyAccJerkMag
+    -   fBodyGyroMag
+    -   fBodyGyroJerkMag

 #### The set of variables (17 in total) that were estimated from these signals